 Company telephones must be used for legitimate business purposes only.
 If you use the telephone for personal use, you must reimburse the Company for this (which will be done via a deduction from your wages).
-If you incur charges outside of the Company's mobile phone contract without good reason, you must reimburse the Company for these extra costs (this will be done via a reduction in your wages).

 Personal mobile telephones must be switched off or in silent mode during working hours.
 You must not use your personal mobile phone at work, other than on authorised rest breaks.
 Using your mobile phone during work hours will be treated as misconduct under the Company's disciplinary procedure.